perezsergioace/programming-concepts-class/Starting_Out_With_Python_TextBook/chapter_1_notes.md

     *Software development tools* are the programs that programmers use to create, modify, and test software.
 Assemblers, compilers, and interpreters are examples of programs that fall into this category.

 ### **Application Software**
+Programmers that make a computer useful for everyday tasks are know as application software.
+These are the programs that people normally spend most of their time running on their computers.